JGoodHub/JGoodHub.github.io/index.md

 ### Browse

 A list of all projects can be found on the "Browse Projects" tab.
 Projects are divided into sub-categories based on origin or purpose.

+Each project's page features a short description about its purpose as well as videos and screenshots of the software in action.

+However should you want to try out or mess around with any of the projects links to the repositories are provided.